ClickHouse/ClickHouse/docs/en/query_language/select.md

 The right table (the subquery result) resides in RAM.
 If there isn't enough memory, you can't run a `JOIN`.

-Only one `JOIN` can be specified in a query (on a single level).
-To run multiple `JOIN` queries, you can put them in subqueries.

 Each time a query is run with the same `JOIN`, the subquery is run again because the result is not cached.
-To avoid this, use the special 'Join' table engine, which is a prepared array for joining that is always in RAM.
-For more information, see the section "Table engines, Join".
+To avoid this, use the special [Join](../operations/table_engines/join.md) table engine, which is a prepared array for joining that is always in RAM.

 In some cases, it is more efficient to use `IN` instead of `JOIN`.
 Among the various types of `JOIN`, the most efficient is `ANY LEFT JOIN`, then `ANY INNER JOIN`.
 The least efficient are `ALL LEFT JOIN` and `ALL INNER JOIN`.

 If you need a `JOIN` for joining with dimension tables (these are relatively small tables that contain dimension properties, such as names for advertising campaigns), a `JOIN` might not be very convenient due to the bulky syntax and the fact that the right table is re-accessed for every query.
 For such cases, there is an "external dictionaries" feature that you should use instead of `JOIN`.
 For more information, see the section [External dictionaries](dicts/external_dicts.md).

-#### NULL processing
+#### Processing of empty or NULL cells

-The `JOIN` behavior is affected by the [join_use_nulls](../operations/settings/settings.md#settings-join_use_nulls) setting.
-With `join_use_nulls=1`, `JOIN` works like in standard SQL.
+While merging tables with `JOIN`, the empty cells may appear.
+The setting [join_use_nulls](../operations/settings/settings.md#settings-join_use_nulls) define how ClickHouse fills these cells.

 If the `JOIN` keys are [Nullable](../data_types/nullable.md) fields, the rows where at least one of the keys has the value [NULL](syntax.md#null-literal) are not joined.